mahnoor-a11y/Read/README.md

 # Data/GANs/experiments_code_files

-This folder contain code files for our training stability experiments for gans.
+This folder contains the code used for our GAN training stability experiments.

 ## Files

 - **pix2pix_TTUR.zip**
-  it contain code file for two time update rule experiment.
+  Contains the code for the Two-Time Update Rule (TTUR) experiment.

 - **pix2pix_TTUR_Label_smoothing**
-   it contain code file for two time update rule + label smoothing experiment.
+   Contains the code for the TTUR with label smoothing experiment.

 - **PSL_grad_penality_spectral_norm**
-  it contain code file for gradient penality+spectral normalization experiment.
+  Contains the code for the gradient penalty with spectral normalization experiment.